dscnmamit/Android-Hacktoberfest2020/README.md

 # Android-Hacktoberfest2020
-Android java project for Hacktoberfest 2020
+Android java project for Hacktoberfest 2021 maintained by DSC NMAMIT.